 When visiting a site, it will concentrate much more on developing a safe defense strategy than on a curative approach.
 Firms are also experimenting with custom-made tracking solutions in the agricultural sector.

 Equipped with a thermal imaging technology, a drone is able to research huge plots of culture.
-The technical capacities of a thermal imaging software are so high that the drone can visualize tiny details and spot localized infestations.
+The technological capacities of a thermal imaging software are so high that the drone can visualize tiny details and spot localized infestations.
 This will at some point protect the location well before infestation with non-toxic options.

 They do not accumulate this information for the purpose of using it in isolation.
 The professionals use them by superimposing them on public information resources, such as atmospheric records.
 The goal, to predict the behavior of the insects relying on these multiple variables.

-This gives access to innovative anticipating analytics and subsequent application of targeted, reduced or non-toxic treatment to a local area, as opposed to treating a whole site with chemicals.
+This gives access to innovative predictive analytics and subsequent application of targeted, reduced or non-toxic treatment to a local area, as opposed to treating a whole site with chemicals.
 In most cases, when these data are collected and integrated well, you will not need to use chemicals.